mvolkmann/blog/src/swift/Localization.md

 Support for string catalogs was added in iOS 17.
 These supercede "Strings" and "StringsDict" files.

-They are JSON files that have a specialized Xcode editor.
+A string catalog is a JSON file that stores the translations for all supported languages.
+Most projects will have a single string catalog file.

+Xcode provides a specialized editor for string catalog files that displays a separate table for each supported language.

+### Creating

-To create a string catalog:
+To create a string catalog file:

 - Select File ...
 New or press cmd-n.
 - Select "String Catalog" in the "Resource" section.